Tom2187End/skole/README.md

 - To create superuser, run `yarn backend:create-superuser`.
 - To import test data, run `yarn backend:import-test-data`.
 - To run tests and type checks in the backend, run `yarn backend:test`.
-- To run linting in the backend, run `yarn backend:lint`.
 - To generate GraphQL code in the frontend, run `yarn frontend:gen`.

 ### Notes